Drive with pride

 Your license plate donation is 100% tax deductible as a charitable contribution.
 Charitable receipts acknowledging your gifts will be sent when we receive notification of your purchase or renewal.

 How do you use my license plate contribution?

 Proceeds from the University of Kansas License Plate program will help fund the Kansas Honors Program.
 Since 1971, this KU tradition has recognized Kansas high school seniors who rank academically in the top 10 percent of their class.
 Selections are made regardless of curricula, majors, occupational plans or higher-education goals.
-Each Kansas Honor Scholar receives a certificate, a commemorative dictionary and CD, and an invitation to one of 40 receptions throughout the state.
+Each Kansas Honor Scholar receives a commemorative dictionary and an invitation to one of 40 receptions throughout the state.